-ber 31, 2012 Twelve Months Ended March 31, 2013 Pro forma net income of OCI Wyoming, L.P. \$ (in millions, ex 118.2 cept per un \$ it data) 102.2 Add: Φ 110.2 Φ 102.2 Depreciation and amortization expense 22.9 22.6 Interest expense (net) 4.6 4.6 Pro forma Adjusted EBITDA of OCI Wyoming, L.P. \$ 145.7 \$ 129.4 Less: Ψ 1-1017 Ψ 12/11 Cash interest expense (net) 4.5 4.5 Maintenance capital expenditures(2)(3) 19.5 19.0 Expansion capital expenditures(3)(4) 7.9 6.6 Incremental net cash interest expense associated with borrowings to fund expansion capital expenditures and amortization payments on existing debt(5) 0.4 0.4 Add: Borrowings to fund expansion capital expenditures and amortization payments on OCI - Wyoming, L.P.'s term loan(6) 7.9 6.6 Pro forma cash available for distribution by OCI Wyoming, L.P. \$ 121.3 \$ 105.5 Pro forma cash available for distribution on the 50.5% general partner interest and 0.5% limited partner interest in OCI Wyoming, L.P. held by OCI Resources LP \$ 61.9 \$ 53.8 Less: Incremental general and administrative expenses 2.0 2.0 associated with being a publicly traded partnership 3.0 3.0 Pro forma cash available for distributions by OCI Resources LP \$ 58.9 \$ 50.8 Active Contraction of the second seco Ψ 2017 Ψ 2010 Annualized minimum quarterly distribution per unit (based on a minimum quarterly distribution rate of \$ per unit) \$ \$ Distributions to: Public common unitholders OCI Wyoming Holding Co.: Common units Subordinated units General partner units Total distributions to our unitholders and general partner at the minimum quarterly distribution rate \$ \$ Excess of cash available for distribution over aggregate ¢ ¢ annualized minimum quarterly distribution \$ \$
+ear Ended nber 31, 2012 (in millions, ex Ma e Months Ended arch 31, 2013 Pro forma net income of OCI Wyoming, L.P. \$ 118.2 s 102.2 Add: Ψ 110,2 Ψ 10212 Depreciation and amortization expense 22.9 22.6 Interest expense (net) 4.6 4.6 Pro forma Adjusted EBITDA of OCI Wyoming, L.P.
+(1) \$ 145.7 \$ 129.4 Less: Ŷ Ŧ Cash interest expense (net) 4.5 4.5 Maintenance capital expenditures(2)(3) 19.5 19.0 Expansion capital expenditures $(3)(4)$ 7.9 6.6 Incremental net cash interest expense associated with borrowings to fund expansion capital expenditures and amortization payments on existing debt(5) 0.4 0.4 Add: Borrowings to fund expansion capital expenditures and amortization payments on OCI Wyoming, L.P.'s term loan(6) 7.9 6.6 Pro forma cash available for distribution by OCI Wyoming, L.P. \$ 121.3 \$ 105.5 Pro forma cash available for distribution on the 40.98% Ψ 121.0 4 10010 general partner interest and 10.02% limited partner interest in OCI Wyoming, L.P. held by OCI Resources LP \$ 61.9 \$ 53.8 Less: Ψ 01.7 ψ 55.0 Incremental general and administrative expenses associated with being a publicly traded partnership 3.0 3.0 associated with being a publicity fraded participant 5.0 5.0 Pro forma cash available for distributions by OCI Resources LP \$ 58.9 \$ 50.8 Ŷ 000 Ŷ 000 Annualized minimum quarterly distribution per unit (based on a minimum quarterly distribution rate of \$ per unit) \$ \$ Distributions to: Public common unitholders OCI Wyoming Holding Co.: Common units Subordinated units General partner units Total distributions to our unitholders and general partner at the minimum quarterly distribution rate \$ \$ Excess of cash available for distribution over aggregate annualized minimum quarterly distribution \$ \$ - ·

-(1) We believe that, on a pro forma basis for the year ended December 31, 2012 and the twelve months ended March 31, 2013, the amount of EBITDA (as defined in the OCI Wyoming Credit Facility) that OCI Wyoming would have generated would have been sufficient to allow it to distribute all of its net cash flow (as defined in OCI Wyoming's partnership agreement) to its partners, including us, in accordance with its partnership agreement.
-Under the OCI Wyoming Credit Facility, OCI Wyoming may only distribute cash to its partners if, on a pro forma basis after giving effect to such distribution, it has a consolidated fixed charge coverage ratio of not less than 1.00 to 1.00 and a consolidated leverage ratio of not greater than 3.00 to 1.00.
-The calculation of EBITDA under the OCI Wyoming Credit Facility is different than the manner in which we calculate Adjusted EBITDA in this presentation.
-Please read "Selected Historical and Pro Forma

-Financial and Operating Data-Non-GAAP Financial Measures" for more information regarding Adjusted EBITDA.
+(1) We believe that, on a pro forma basis for the year ended December 31, 2012 and the twelve months ended March 31, 2013, the amount of Consolidated EBITDA and Consolidated Cash Flow (each as defined in the OCI Wyoming Credit Facility) that OCI Wyoming would have generated would have been sufficient to allow it to distribute all of its net cash flow (as defined in OCI Wyoming's partnership agreement) to its partners, including us, in accordance with its partnership agreement.
+Under the OCI Wyoming Credit Facility, OCI Wyoming may only distribute cash to its partners if there is no default thereunder then in effect and if, on a pro forma basis after giving effect to such distribution, it has a consolidated fixed charge coverage ratio of not less than 1.00 to 1.00 and a consolidated leverage ratio of not greater than 3.00 to 1.00.
+The calculation of Consolidated EBITDA under the OCI Wyoming Credit Facility is different than the manner in which we calculate Adjusted EBITDA in this presentation.
+Please read "Selected Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information regarding Adjusted EBITDA.